CALL OUR TEAM NOW 0800 612 6537 Lines open today 8:30am - 5pm

 Fire Extinguishers

-Water mist fire extinguishers are very versatile and are ideal for use at home.
-They will extinguish class A, B, C and F fires as well as live electrical fires and leave no messy residue to clean up.
-Coupled with a fire blanket for added protection against class F cooking fires, this water mist and fire blanket combination provides a good level of protection for all common fire risks.
+Water mist fire extinguishers are ideal for use at home as their versatility eliminates confusion.
+They will extinguish class A–E fires, including solids (like wood, plastic and fabric), liquids (like paint and solvents), gases, metals, cooking oils, and electrical fires; leaving no messy residue to clean up.
+Fire blankets are designed to extinguisher small fires in and around the kitchen, particularly Class F involving cooking oils.
+A water mist and fire blanket combination provides a good level of protection for all common fire risks.

 Fire Doors in Houses